tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

   * First, we will check for the condition of whether or not the auction has ended by negating the `ended` variable with the `!` operator.

-  * A second require is defined to check if the `msg.sender` attempting to end the auction is equal to the `beneficiary` running the auction.
+  * A second require is defined to check if the `msg.sender` attempting to end the auction is equal to the `deployer` running the auction.

   * Next, we are going to set `ended` equal to true, to end the auction if it hasn't already.